trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 ###### `tcp_nopush`

-This option is only available if you are using `sendfile` (NGINX uses tcp_nopush for requests served with sendfile).
+This option is only available if you are using `sendfile` (NGINX uses `tcp_nopush` for requests served with sendfile).
 It causes NGINX to attempt to send its HTTP response head in one packet, instead of using partial frames.
 This is useful for prepending headers before calling sendfile, or for throughput optimization.

   > Normally, using `tcp_nopush` along with `sendfile` is very good.
 However, there are some cases where it can slow down things (specially from cache systems), so, run your own tests and find if it’s useful in that way.

 `tcp_nopush` enables `TCP_CORK` (more specifically, the `TCP_NOPUSH` socket option on FreeBSD or the `TCP_CORK` socket option on Linux) which aggressively accumulates data and which tells TCP to wait for the application to remove the cork before sending any packets.

-If `TCP_NOPUSH/TCP_CORK` is enabled in a socket, it will not send data until the buffer fills to a fixed limit (allows application to control building of packet, e.g pack a packet with full HTTP response).
+If `TCP_NOPUSH/TCP_CORK` (are not the same!) is enabled in a socket, it will not send data until the buffer fills to a fixed limit (allows application to control building of packet, e.g pack a packet with full HTTP response).
 To read more about it and get into the details of this option I recommend [TCP_CORK: More than you ever wanted to know](https://baus.net/on-tcp_cork/).

 Once, I read that `tcp_nopush` is opposite to `tcp_nodelay`.
-I don't agree with that because, as I understand it, the first one aggregates data based on buffer pressure instead whereas Nagle's algorithm aggregates data while waiting for a return ACK, which the latter option disables.
+I don't agree with that because, as I understand it, the first one aggregates data based on buffer pressure instead whereas Nagle's algorithm aggregates data while waiting for a return `ACK`, which the latter option disables.

 It may appear that `tcp_nopush` and `tcp_nodelay` are mutually exclusive but if all directives are turned on, NGINX manages them very wisely:

 - ensure packages are full before sending them to the client
 - for the last packet, `tcp_nopush` will be removed, allowing TCP to send it immediately, without the 200ms delay

+And let's also remember (take a look at [Tony Finch notes](http://dotat.at/writing/nopush.html) - this guy developed a kernel patch for FreeBSD which makes `TCP_NOPUSH` work like `TCP_CORK`):

+- on Linux, `sendfile()` depends on the `TCP_CORK` socket option to avoid undesirable packet boundaries
+- FreeBSD has a similar option called `TCP_NOPUSH`
+- when `TCP_CORK` is turned off any buffered data is sent immediately, but this is not the case for `TCP_NOPUSH`

 By default NGINX disable the use of `TCP_NOPUSH` option: